aluisrodriguezr/aluisrodriguezr/README.md

 **`Computer Engineer (Software/Hardware)`**

 Hello everyone!
 For some background about me, I am a Senior Computer Engineer at the University of Central Florida (GO KNIGHTS!).
-My passion lies in the dynamic world of computer engineering, with a primary focus on the software development.
+My passion lies in the dynamic world of computer engineering, with a primary focus on software development.
 Below is a roadmap of my academic journey and a list of some of the I've had the opportunity in working on.

 ## 🎓 Education